Shannon Curry: Research and career

 Curry's research focus is on terrestrial planetary atmospheres, primarily in atmospheric escape and dynamics at Mars, Venus and other weakly magnetized bodies.

 She is involved in instrument development and mission concept development for future flight exploration of the Solar System.
 Her research uses statistics, applied mathematics, modeling and machine learning in order to better understand spacecraft observations of the solar system.
 Before completing her Ph.D., she was a systems engineer at Lockheed Martin.

 In 2020, Curry participated in two Planetary Mission Concept Studies as part of NASA's preparations for the 2023 Planetary Science Decadal Survey: MOSAIC (a mission concept at Mars) and the Venus Flagship Mission Concept.

-Curry also leads the science campaigns for the Venus gravity assists performed by the Parker Solar Probe spacecraft and is a collaborator on NASA’s Nexus for Exoplanet System Science (NExSS) program.
+Curry also leads the science campaigns for the Venus gravity assists performed by the Parker Solar Probe spacecraft and is a collaborator on NASA's Nexus for Exoplanet System Science (NExSS) program.

-She is the Project Scientist on the SIMPLEx mission EscaPADE, which is a spacecraft mission to Mars consisting of two spacecraft set to launch in 2024 to study the Martian magnetosphere.
+She is the Project Scientist on the SIMPLEx mission EscaPADE, which is a spacecraft mission to Mars consisting of two spacecraft which launched in November 2025 to study the Martian magnetosphere.

 In 2021, she succeeded Bruce Jakosky as the principal investigator for the MAVEN mission, which launched in 2013 and orbits Mars to study the loss of atmospheric gases to space, providing insight into the history of the planet's climate and water.

 In 2022, Curry began serving on NASA's Planetary Advisory Committee.